 MacClean was able to free up around 35GB of space from my MacBook Air — around 30% of my SSD’s total volume.
 That’s helpful.
 However, the app crashed a few times, failed to find some large files I haven’t used in a while, and the interface of the additional cleanup and optimization tools isn’t on par with the rest of the app.

-MacClean is not free, although though it does offer a demo that will show you how much space it can free up on your drive.
-The least expensive $19.99 option is cheaper than CleanMyMac and CCleaner, and the $39.99 family plan offers good value for money.
+MacClean is not free, although it does offer a demo that will show you how much space it can free up on your drive.
+The least expensive $19.99/year option is cheaper than the competition, and the $39.99 family plan offers good value for money.

 Ease of Use: 3.5/5

 Until I got to the Cleanup Tools and Optimization Tools sections of the app, MacClean was a delight to use, and most scans were quite fast.
-Unfortunately those additional tools are not up to the same standard of the rest of the app, and I found them a little fiddly and frustrating.
+Unfortunately, those additional tools are not up to the same standard as the rest of the app, and I found them a little fiddly and frustrating.

 The iMobie website includes a helpful FAQ and knowledge base on MacClean and their other apps.
 When you need to contact support, you can send an email or submit a request on their website.
 They do not offer support via phone or chat.